 Are your joints swollen?
 Are you finding increased discomfort and stiffness when moving around or carrying out daily tasks?
 Swelling in your joints could indicate a range of possible health issues, but some of the most common include arthritis, infection, or an injury.

-If you are finding that your joints are swollen, we have taken a closer look at what could be causing it, the symptoms to look out for, and how you can relieve it.
+If you find that your joints are swollen, we have taken a closer look at what could be causing it, the symptoms to look out for, and how you can relieve it.

 What causes swollen joints?